View Document Text

 risk that Client’s personal and confidential information may be breached.
 In the event of

-a confirmed, material breach, Adviser will respond promptly in compliance with
+a confirmed material breach, Adviser will promptly comply with applicable regulations to

 Item 22 – Asset Recovery Services